sina-tabriziyan/Android-Cheat-Sheet/README.md

     - For example, if you try and use API 15 features but set compileSdkVersion to 14, you will get a compilation error.
 If you set compileSdkVersion to 15 you can still run the app on an API 14 device as long as your app’s execution paths do not attempt to invoke any APIs specific to API 15.

 - targetSdkVersion:
   - The targetSdkVersion indicates that you have tested your app on (presumably up to and including) the version you specify.
 This is like a certification or sign-off you are giving the Android OS as a hint to how it should handle your application in terms of OS features.
   - For example, setting the targetSdkVersion value to “11” or higher permits the system to apply a new default theme (Holo) to the application when running on Android 3.0 or higher.
 It also disables screen compatibility mode when running on larger screens (because support for API level 11 implicitly supports larger screens)
 ### What is JobScheduler?
 - The JobSchedular API is used for scheduling different types of jobs against the framework that will be executed in your app’s own process.
 This allows your application to perform the given task while being considerate of the device’s battery at the cost of timing control.

 - The JobScheduler supports batch scheduling of jobs.
 The Android system can combine jobs for reducing battery consumption.
 JobManager automatically handles the network unreliability so it makes handling uploads easier.

 - Here is some example of a situation where you would use this job scheduler:
   -  Tasks that should be done when the device is connected to a power supply.
    - Tasks that require a Wi-Fi connection or network access.
     - Tasks should run on a regular basis as a batch where the timing is not critical.

 ### some questions:
  1. API stands for  (Application Programming Interface  )
  2. What is an interface in Android?
 (It acts as a bridge between class and the outside world. )
  3. What does Manifest.xml in Android consist of?
 (Has all of the information about an application.)
  4. (Android Inc. ) has developed the Android.
  5. What is JNI in Android?
 (Java Native Interface)
  6. Android web browser is based on  (Open-source webkit )
  7. After installation on a device, each Android application lives in  (Security sandbox)?

-## Scope of coroutine
-- Global Scope
-- LifeCycle Scope
-- ViewModel Scope

 # Coroutines
-## Coroutine Concepts:
+### Coroutine Concepts:
 - Scope
 - suspending functions
 - jobs
 - context
 - Dispatcher
 - error handling
+### Scope of coroutine
+- Global Scope: the scope of the coroutine is the lifecycle of the entire application
+- runBlocking: create scope and runs a coroutune in a blocking way
+- coroutineScope: create a bew scope does not complete until all childeren coroutines complete
+- LifeCycle Scope:
+- ViewModel Scope:

-## Coroutine Builders:
+### Coroutine Builders:
 - launch{} --> generate job
 - async{} --> return deffered